-Making a Potassium fodide Liquid Mixture: inside to the bong II tablet into a small bowl and grind it into a fine powder using the back of a metal teaspoon against by inside of the bong II tablet into a small bowl and grind it into a fine powder using the back of a metal teaspoon against by And teaspoons of water to the crustaled IX powder in the bowl and mix until the KI powder is dissolved in the water.
-3. Take the KI water mixture solution made in step 2 and mix it with 4 teaspoons of low far white or chocolate milk, orange juice, flat soda, raspherry syrup, or infant formula The KI liquid mixture will keep for up to 7 days in the refrigerator.
-It is recommended that the KI liquid mixtures be papered weekly.
-Thow arany unused portions.
+Making a Potastium Iodide Liquid Mixture:

+The two nos Grif Rubbet into a small lowel and grind it into a fine powder using the back of a meni teaspoon against the inside of the borng KI tabbet into a small lowel and grind it into a fine powder using the borng KI tabbet into the water.
+And teaspoons of water to the crubbet KI powder in the bowl and mix until the KI powder is dissolved in the water.

+3. Take the KI water mixture solution made in step 2 and mix it with 4 teaspoons of low fit white or chocolate milk, and the KI belded mixture will keep for up to 7 days in the refrigerator.
+It is recommended that the KI liquid mixtures be prepared weekly.
+Throw away unuscal portions.

-The amount of KI (65 mg tablet) in the drink when mixed as described above is 8,125 mg per teaspoon.
-The number of teaspoons of the drink to give your child depends on your child's age as described in the following table:
+The amount of KI (65 mg table) in the drink when mixed as described above is 8.125 mg per teaspoon.
+The number of teaspoons of the drink to give your child depends on your child's tags as described in the following table: